levkk/rwf/README.md

 Serde allows full control over how fields are serialized and deserialized, including rewriting, renaming, and skipping fields entirely.
 See [Serde documentation](https://serde.rs/field-attrs.html) for more details.

-## Writing your own REST controller
+### Writing your own REST controller

 You can write your own REST controller by implementing the `RestController` trait.
 See [the code](rum/src/controller/mod.rs) for details.

+## WebSockets

+Rum supports WebSockets out of the box.
+A WebSockets controller is just another controller which implements the `WebsocketController` trait.

 ## Configuration